 Congressman Polis is proud to be an original cosponsor of the Domestic Partnership Benefits and Obligations Act, which would bring the federal government’s employee policy up to speed with a majority of Fortune 500 companies.
 Finally benefits that employees have come to expect, such as disability, family, medical, emergency leave and long-term-care insurance will be available to LGBT employees and their partners.

-Office Contact: For more information on or questions about Equality & Civil Rights issues, please contact Eve Lieberman in the Washington Office.
+Office Contact: For more information on or questions about Equality & Civil Rights issues, please contact Craig Frucht in the Washington Office.
 You can also visit Congressman Polis' Legislation Page or find information on bills and amendments that he’s cosponsored in Congress.